turbomund/bat-scripts---dos-win/README.md

 timeBtwn.bat gives the time between 2 times in a 24hour period.
 I use it mainly when i am playing arond in Avisynth and such.
-Want to cut a movie A TO B and often i need the time between.
+Want to cut a movie A TO B and often i need the time between aka length of the cut.